-Interns are required to attend the Richmond Dietetic Association (local), Virginia Dietetic Association (state), and other professional meetings as assigned by the Program Director.
+Interns are required to attend the Greater Richmond Dietetic Association (local), Virginia Academy of Nutrition and Dietetics (state), and other professional meetings as assigned by the Program Director.

 Interns are required to participate in nutrition education activities planned for the community and fund raising events.